 Mr. Rohde's performance and research interests cross the boundaries between classical, world music, and jazz.
 From 1997-2004 he was a member of the New World Guitar Trio with whom he recorded the CD, Exiled, released in 2000 (available on itunes).
 He has also played as a percussionist with the Cornell University Javanese Gamelan Ensemble, the Boston-based Brazilian drumming groups Samba Tremeterra and Butakaxé and as a tenor banjo player with the Happy Feet Dance Orchestra.
 Recently he has performed with Choro Democrático, an all-acoustic seven-piece ensemble that plays Choro, a popular Brazilian instrumental style , and the Caravan world music trio'

 Rohde holds a Bachelor of Music in guitar performance from Ithaca College and a Master of Music degree, with honors, in guitar performance from the New England Conservatory.
-He has conducted extensive research on Brazilian music, by traveling and studying percussion, dance and guitar in Brazil and the U.S. and has written several entries about Brazilian music for the Greenwood Encyclopedia of Latin American Popular Music, publication date-March 2013.
-Mr. Rohde has been on the music faculty of Middlesex Community College, Bridgewater State University and Roger Williams University where he has taught classical guitar, chamber music, improvisation, music appreciation and seminars on Brazilian music and culture.
-In Fall 2013 he began a Ph.
-D. program in musicology with a minor in Latin American Music at Catholic University.
+He has conducted extensive research on Brazilian music, by traveling and studying percussion, dance and guitar in Brazil and the U.S. and is a contributing author of the Greenwood Encyclopedia of Latin American Popular Music.
+Mr. Rohde has been on the music faculty of Middlesex Community College, Bridgewater State University, and Roger Williams University where he has taught classical guitar, chamber music, improvisation, music appreciation, and seminars on Brazilian music and culture.
+He is currently working on a Ph.
+D. in musicology with a minor in Latin American Music at Catholic University in Washington D.C.